goglecm/AutoBrightnessCam/README.md

 The app will kick in, take pictures and adjust the brightness when the battery is discharging.
-When charging, the app sets the brightness to 100% and then stops adjusting the brightness until the next discharge cycle.
+When charging, the app sets the brightness to 100% and then stops adjusting the brightness until the next discharge cycle, unless told otherwise via the config file.

 ## Contributing